 We have presented temari workshops and demonstrations to fiber guilds and interested small groups and have taught at the 2015 Mid Atlantic Fiber Conference as well as at Harford County Community College.

-Karen has recently decided to retire from teaching, but the kinship of the temari twins remains.
+Karen retired from teaching in 2018, but the kinship of the temari twins remains.
 She is continuing her stitching adventure, exploring various traditional embroidery techniques.

-Jen is currently expanding her teaching venues, including regular classes at the Red Stone Glen Fiber Arts Center in New Haven, Pennsylvania.
-Jen is hard at work writing up intermediate and advanced patterns to publish, and working on her Japanese Temari Association Level 3 (teacher) certification.
+Jen is busy expanding her teaching venues, including regular classes at the Red Stone Glen Fiber Arts Center in New Haven, Pennsylvania.
+She is hard at work writing up intermediate and advanced patterns to publish, and working on her Japanese Temari Association Level 3 (teacher) certification.

 While we refer to ourselves as twins, we are different in many ways, but our bond of friendship and passion for our craft bridges all differences and makes us true twins in spirit.